 Dual agency in B.C.

 B.C. is the first province to introduce legislation that will limit dual agency and this new legislation is scheduled to come into effect on June 15, 2018.
 However, based on B.C.’s lead, it’s expected that we could see additional provincial legislation that would limit or restrict dual agency in almost all real estate transactions.

-As of now, the proposed rules for B.C. stipulate that as of mid-June 2018, dual agency is prohibited in all real estate transactions in B.C., except in underserved areas (which will be clearly defined).
+As of June 15 2018, dual agency is prohibited in all real estate transactions in B.C., except in underserved areas (which will be clearly defined).
 Once the new rules are in effect, agents will be required to comply or face stiff fines.
-However, until the proposed rules take effect, dual agency is allowed in Victoria, B.C.
-Currently, realtors who engage in dual agency must:
+Prior to the new rules, agents who engaged in dual agency had to:

 - Represent both sides equally;